yannicklevederpvtl/tanzu-lab-installation/tpcf_nsx/README.md

 - `tas_infrastructure_nat_gateway_ip` is the SNAT IP for all VMs on the private infrastructure network, by default Operations Manager and the BOSH director (nsxt-egress).
-- `tas_deployment_nat_gateway_ip` is the SNAT IP for all TAS VMs, so things like Diego cells, GoRouters, Cloud Controller etc (nsxt-egress).
+- `tas_deployment_nat_gateway_ip` is the SNAT IP for all TPCF VMs, so things like Diego cells, GoRouters, Cloud Controller etc (nsxt-egress).
 - `tas_services_nat_gateway_ip` is the SNAT IP for all optional service tile VMs, for example the MySQL tile (nsxt-egress).
 - `tas_ops_manager_public_ip` is the DNAT IP address for Operations Manager that is reachable from the VMware network.
 This is the IP address your `opsman` DNS entry should point to (nsxt-ingress).
-- `tas_lb_web_virtual_server_ip_address` is the DNAT IP address for the NSX-T ingress load balancer that sits in from of the TAS GoRouters.
+- `tas_lb_web_virtual_server_ip_address` is the DNAT IP address for the NSX-T ingress load balancer that sits in from of the TPCF GoRouters.
 This is how the Cloud Controller and application's running on TAS are accessed.
 This is the IP address that your `*.apps` and `*.sys` DNS entries should point to (nsxt-ingress).
 - `tas_lb_tcp_virtual_server_ip_address` is the DNAT IP address if you're using TCP routing in TAS (nsxt-ingress).
 - `tas_lb_ssh_virtual_server_ip_address` is the DNAT IP address when using `cf ssh` to SSH into running app instances (nsxt-ingress).